openregulatory/templates/templates/clinical_evaluation/clinical-evaluation-report.md

 | Device Classification  |                      |                      |
 | Principle of Operation | Stand-alone Software | Stand-alone Software |

-The level of similarity or equivalence of a comparable medical device to the evaluated medical device is divided into the three categories "clinical", "technical" and "biological".
+According to standard methodology, the level of similarity or equivalence of a comparable medical device to the evaluated medical device is divided into the three categories "clinical", "technical" and "biological".

 Within each category there are four steps for the evaluation of the equivalence level: